sameer-panwar/React/Readme.md

 - introduced to props.
 - how it works

+### day 3: [2024-09-18]
+- created a simple background changer project.
+- using useState hooks.

 ## Projects

 As I progress, I'll be working on the following projects: